 Please provide a phone number in your e-mail, as part of our audit requirements it may be necessary for the our inspector to visit the property.
 If this is necessary our inspector will contact you directly to arrange a convenient time.

 From 1 April 2013 we have been given new powers to charge a levy on properties which are empty and unfurnished for two years or more.
 We are committed to reducing the number of empty homes in Epsom and Ewell.
-Consequently, empty properties will be charged an additional 50% premium on top of the full Council Tax after they have been unoccupied and unfurnished for two years.
+Consequently from 1 April 2019, empty properties will be charged an additional 100% premium on top of the full Council Tax after they have been unoccupied and unfurnished for two years.
 From 1 April 2020, empty properties will be charged an additional 200% premium on top of the full Council Tax after they have been unoccupied and unfurnished for five years.
 From 1 April 2021, empty properties will be charged an additional 300% premium on top of the full Council Tax after they have been unoccupied and unfurnished for ten years.

 Some properties can be entitled to further exemptions when they are empty and unfurnished.
 For full details please see Other exemptions.